What is Pansharpening

 Pansharpening Software

-There is a number of different methods and GIS software available for pansharpening.
+There are a number of different methods and GIS software available for pansharpening.
 Some software packages designed for pansharpening include:

-ArcGIS Pro – Once you have the correct images, you can add them both to your ArcGIS Pro project and then use the Image Analysis Window’s Pansharpening tool to combine them.
+ArcGIS Pro – Once you have the correct images, you can add them both to your ArcGIS Pro project.
+From here, you can use the Image Analysis Window’s Pansharpening tool to combine them.
 The Pansharpening tool in ArcGIS Pro will allow you to select the type of algorithm you want to use to combine the images, such as Brovey, Simple Mean, or IHS.

 QGIS 3 – If you’re using QGIS 3, pansharpening is available in the default toolbox.
 First, you can use the pansharpening tool from the GRASS toolbox, which gives you the option for Brovey, IHS, and PCA.
 Alternatively, you can use the pansharpening tool in the GDAL toolbox.
 Although you don’t get as many options with the GDAL pansharpening, you can set the bit depth and resampling method.

-ERDAS Imagine – ERDAS Imagine is a powerful remote sensing and image analysis software package developed by Hexagon Geospatial.
+ERDAS Imagine – ERDAS Imagine is a remote sensing software package developed by Hexagon Geospatial.
 Pansharpening is part of the ERDAS Imagine core set of raster tools.
 If you want to perform pansharpening, locate the “Pansharpening” tool within the “Raster” tab.
 From here, it’s a matter of going through the wizard and setting your inputs and outputs.

 Applications in Research and Industry

-Pansharpening is commonly used in remote sensing research and commercial applications where high-resolution images are necessary.
+Pansharpening is often used in remote sensing research and commercial applications that require high-resolution images.
 Because the resolution is high, you typically find it in web map applications like Google Earth or Apple Maps.

-Environmental Sciences: In the environmental sciences, pansharpened imagery can help monitor land cover change, assess water resources, and identify vegetation types.
+Environmental Sciences: In environmental sciences, pansharpened imagery can monitor changes in land cover, assess water resources, and identify types of vegetation.

-Urban Planning: In urban planning, pansharpened images are used to locate buildings, roads, and other infrastructure, as well as to map out population centers and development trends.
+Urban Planning: In urban planning, pansharpened images aid in locating buildings, roads, and other infrastructure.
+It also helps map out population centers and development trends.

-Agriculture: In agriculture, pansharpened images can monitor crop growth and health, and other farming needs.
+Agriculture: In agriculture, pansharpened images can monitor crop growth and health.
+It can also be useful for other farming needs.

-Military and Reconnaissance: Pansharpened imagery is also used in the military for reconnaissance and surveillance, as well as for terrain mapping and target identification.
+Military and Reconnaissance: The military uses pansharpened imagery for reconnaissance, surveillance, terrain mapping, and target identification.

 Commercial: Finally, pansharpened imagery is also increasingly being used in the field of geospatial analytics.
-Companies are using this type of imagery to better understand their customers, identify new market opportunities, and gain deeper insights into their business operations.
+Companies use this type of imagery to better understand their customers.
+They can also identify new market opportunities, and gain deeper insights into their business operations.

 We use this type of imagery in a variety of applications, from environmental sciences to urban planning and agriculture.